zappatic/Spelunky2X64DbgPlugin/README.md

 Once saved, click the "Reload JSON" button at the bottom left, and the updated information will be visualized (the entity windows will close for reload though).

-Entity, State and EntityDB windows all have a "Label" button as well.
+Entity, State, EntityDB and ParticleDB windows all have a "Label" button as well.
 This can help you if you are reading the assembly in the CPU tab.
 Click the "Clear labels" button to remove them, however due to a bug (?) in x64dbg it won't delete them all.
 Press Ctrl-Alt-L to see all the labels.